dianamatkava/aws-hands-on/1-aws-vpc-hands-on/1-aws-private-resourses-communication/Readme.md

 - Create new dummy key value pair in AWS Secrets Manager (Other type of secret)
 - Create VPC Endpoint (`VPC>PrivateLink and Lattice>Endpoint`) type of _AWS Services_
 - Select desired service from drop down list `com.amazonaws.<your-region>.secretsmanager`
-- Select private subnet (where your private EC2 resides) in which to create the endpoint
+- Select private subnet (should be the same where your private EC2 resides) in which to create the endpoint
-- Create and assign a security group (SG) to the VPC endpoint that allows inbound HTTPS traffic on port 443 from the **private EC2's SG**.
+- Create and assign a new security group (SG) to the VPC endpoint that allows inbound HTTPS traffic on port 443 from the **private EC2's SG**.

 #### Check
 - SSH to Bastion Host through public IP.